sagemath/trac_to_gh/Issue 8215.md

 Keywords: empty word

-The following three results should be True.
+The following results should be True.

 ```
 sage: Word().is_factor(Word())